Friday, 31 January 2025

 Malicious Office documents and phishing

 The report also highlights a dramatic 600% rise in the use of malicious Microsoft Office documents, particularly those in the .docx format.
-These files often include phishing links or codes that expose victims to harmful websites.
+These files often include phishing links or QR codes that expose victims to harmful websites.

 Microsoft Office documents remain a preferred attack vector for cybercriminals due to their prevalent use in professional settings.
 Spear-phishing campaigns exploit these documents to target businesses, demonstrating the attackers’ strategic focus.